-Headers (H1, H2, H3 etc tags) and bold text are other ways of establishing the important keywords on a web page so need to be fully utilised within a website.
+Headers (H1, H2, H3 etc tags), bullet points, tables and other formatting are also used to establish the important keywords and search terms on a web page so this type of formatting needs to be fully utilised within a website.

-Google is increasingly rewarding sites for the uniqueness and quality of their content and the links to those sites and the robots that crawl the internet are constantly looking for new content to match search criteria.
-Links should always be one-way links and not paid for or exchanged links, which can be detrimental to ranking highly and are in violation of Google’s webmaster guidelines.
+Google rewards sites for the uniqueness and quality of their content and the links to those sites; and the robots that crawl the internet are constantly looking for new content to match search criteria.
+Links should always be “one-way links” and never part of a reciprocal link exchange.
+Such practices, along with paying for links can be detrimental to ranking highly and are in violation of Google’s webmaster guidelines.

-They should be built up gradually in order to achieve a natural increase in links, again because the search engines reward sites that have grown organically.
-All links should have high-quality attributes, where possible, such as Keyword anchor text, “do follow” attribute, come from a domain with a high Page Rank (3+) and be on a page with content relevant to the website.
+Links should be built up gradually over time in order to achieve a natural increase in link numbers, again because the search engines reward sites that have grown organically.
+All links should have high-quality attributes, where possible, such as:

 The Importance of Page Relevancy

 How relevant a page is that contains a link back to a website is an important factor in off-site optimisation.
 Google determines the relevancy by looking at the surrounding text and also the number of other external links on the page.
-Where the words of the surrounding text are semantically similar to the keywords in the anchor text the page relevancy is high and a page with relatively few links is most likely to be a high-quality page with few, if any, adverts and one that is less likely to be charging a fee for placing a link.
+Where the words of the surrounding text are semantically similar to the keywords in the anchor text the page relevancy is high.
+A page with relatively few external links is also likely to be a high-quality page with few, if any, adverts.
 Link farms typically have many outbound links per page, with little relevant text.